Brazilian armed forces chief calls on COAS

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-During the meeting, matters of mutual interest, including bilateral military cooperation, regional security situation and measures to improve the bilateral military engagements were discussed, said a statement issued here by the Inter Services Public Relations (ISPR).
+During the meeting matters of mutual interest, including bilateral military cooperation, regional security situation and measures to improve bilateral military engagements were discussed, said a statement issued here by Inter Services Public Relations (ISPR).

+The visiting dignitary appreciated Pakistan Army’s professionalism and achievements in the war against terrorism.

-During the meeting, matters of mutual interest, including bilateral military cooperation, regional security situation and measures to improve the bilateral military engagements were discussed, said a statement issued here by the Inter Services Public Relations (ISPR).
+During the meeting matters of mutual interest, including bilateral military cooperation, regional security situation and measures to improve bilateral military engagements were discussed, said a statement issued here by Inter Services Public Relations (ISPR).

+The visiting dignitary appreciated Pakistan Army’s professionalism and achievements in the war against terrorism.

 Comments